Skip to content

 Instant Coffee

-What Coffee Has to Do With Our Eyes: A New Analysis Explores This Question Genetically for the First Time Photo: Getty Images
+What Does Coffee Have to Do With Our Eyes?
+A Recent Analysis Explores This Question Genetically for the First Time.
+Photo: Getty Images

 Share article

 Coffee is a daily staple for many people.
 Studies even show certain health benefits, such as for the heart or liver.1 However, not every type of coffee affects the body in the same way.
 Possible reasons for the differences in effects could be the method of production or preparation.
-Instant coffee, or soluble coffee, is made through a special industrial process and therefore contains some different chemical substances than freshly brewed filter coffee.
+Instant coffee, or soluble coffee, is made through a special industrial process and thus contains different chemical substances than freshly brewed filter coffee.
 A Chinese research team investigated whether this particular variant is associated with a higher risk of dry AMD, one of the most common causes of blindness in old age.
-The results provide the first genetically based evidence of a possible causal link and cast a popular everyday classic in a new light.2
+The results provide the first genetically based evidence of a possible connection–and show that people with certain predispositions and of a certain age should particularly avoid the classic coffee.2

 Age-related macular degeneration (AMD) is a chronic disease of the central retina, where central vision gradually deteriorates.
-Affected individuals can no longer recognize faces or read books—in advanced stages, it is classified as “blindness.”
+Affected individuals can no longer recognize faces or read books–in advanced cases, the visual impairment can be so severe that it is classified as “blindness.”
 The most common form is dry AMD, for which there is currently no curative therapy.
 This makes potential preventive measures all the more important.3

-Previous observational studies have yielded conflicting results on the impact of coffee—some even saw a protective effect.4 However, these studies are often prone to bias.56 The current analysis, therefore, took a step further and used genetic methods to investigate whether a connection might exist.
+Previous observational studies have yielded conflicting results on the impact of coffee–some even suggested a protective effect.4 However, these studies are often prone to biases.5,6 The current analysis therefore took a step further and used genetic methods to investigate whether a connection might exist–and whether it varies depending on the type of coffee.

 Study Design: How the Researchers Proceeded